+44 (0)113 343 3398

 Conference presentations / workshops

-Kirkham, D. (under consideration).
+Kirkham, D. (forthcoming 2018).
 'A 4Ps Model of Interactive Multiperson Online Language Learning: Pre-conditions, planning, processes, possibilities'.
 AULC Conference, January 2018

 Kirkham, D. and P Matthews (forthcoming 2018).
 'C-ing clearly now: Course designer stance towards content-based instruction' Baleap PIM on 'Stance and Engagement' University of St Andrews, 24th Feb 2018